AKROGIS/MapFixer/Readme.md

 Extra caution should be made to thoroughly test any changes before deploying to ensure that the changes are stable.
 MapFixer runs whenever ArcMap is started for almost all Alaska GIS users.
-It would be very frustrating if it crashes ArcMap.
+It would be very frustrating if it crashes ArcGIS.

 A sample moves database is in `verifier/TestMoves.csv`.
-For NPS users, there are test ArcMap documents and Pro layer files at `T:\Users\Regan\Other Stuff\Testing Data\MapFixer`.
+For NPS developers, there are test ArcMap documents and Pro layer files at `T:\Users\Regan\Other Stuff\Testing Data\MapFixer`.
 These files are broken in ways that should be fixed with the moves database deployed to the PDS.